Enjoy A Lucrative Salary And High Job Satisfaction Using A Science-Inspired Approach To Solve Exciting Business Problems

 - Information about your day-to-day responsibilities, how much time you will spend traveling, and what your role will be when you’re not working actively in a project.
 This causes you to ask questions during the interview that reveal you have only the most basic information on what your role will entail and what you’ll be expected to accomplish.

-…the Management Consulting Firm can translate your field of study into an industry position that puts you on the front lines of consulting firms working with leading enterprises across industries.
+…the Management Consulting Career Library can translate your field of study into an industry position that puts you on the front lines of consulting firms working with leading enterprises across industries.

-But the Management Consulting Firm can help you prove that fact to employers.
+But the Management Consulting Career Library can help you prove that fact to employers.

 We’ll give you information that’s uniquely relevant to the management consultant position – not business development, competitive Intelligence, or any other field.

-When You Join the MCF, You’re Joining A Program Designed Around Skills That Helped Other PhDs Land Their Management Consultant Jobs
+When You Join The Association’s Diamond Program, You’re Joining A Program Designed Around Skills That Helped Other PhDs Land Their Management Consultant Jobs

-The MCF was built on tried and true principles that other – current – management consultants used to land their positions.
+The Management Consulting Career Library was built on tried and true principles that other – current – management consultants used to land their positions.

 The program is run by management consultants who’ve landed industry positions and know which skills you’ll need to leverage to improve your chances of being hired.

-On top of that, the skills you’ll learn in the MCF were those that other PhDs just like you used to land their first management consultant position to bring personalized recommendations for business growth to companies in all sectors.
+On top of that, the skills you’ll learn in the Management Consulting Career Library were those that other PhDs just like you used to land their first management consultant position to bring personalized recommendations for business growth to companies in all sectors.

-Now that these management consultants have used their MCF training to successfully transition into industry, they can look back on what helped them secure their management consultant job.
+Now that these management consultants have used their experience to successfully transition into industry, they can look back on what helped them secure their management consultant job.

-Joining the Management Consulting Firm lets you tap into targeted support from the management consultants who oversee the program and former students who’ve now landed management consultant positions.
+Joining the Management Consulting Career Library lets you tap into targeted support from the management consultants who oversee the program and former students who’ve now landed management consultant positions.

 This group is also exclusive.
-Only the members of the MCF can see and respond to the messages in the private group.
+Only the Cheeky Scientist members can see and respond to the messages in the private group.